pythonarcade/arcade/doc/examples/snow.rst

     :width: 600px
     :height: 600px
     :align: center
-    :alt: Screenshot of using using an array for snow
+    :alt: Screen shot of using using an array for snow

 .. literalinclude:: ../../examples/snow.py